w3f/Grants-Program/applications/paraxiom.md

 #### Architecture

-The main components of the Paraxiom architecture are:
+The main components of the Apophenia architecture are:

 - **Oracle Pallet**
 - **Feed Registry Pallet**